JiriChara/kindergarten/README.md

 }
 ```

-and put her on the sandbox:
+and put her on the sandbox our sandbox:

 ```javascript
 // ...